lu-w/topllet/module-tcq/README.md

 Right now, we do not store information on the actual time stamps of the temporal data.

-#### Catalog files
+### Catalog files

-In contrast to the upstream version, `openllet temporal-query` allows to add OASIS XML catalog files.
+In contrast to the upstream version, `openllet temporal-query` allows to add OASIS XML catalog files to resolve e.g. local imports.
-For this, use the `-c catalog.xml` option.
+For this, use the `-c catalog-v001.xml` option.

 ## Output